 Another unexpected issue we encountered was the nature of the ground.
 We originally had planned to install a soakaway to handle stormwater – water from excess rainfall – to ensure that the property was safe from any risk of flooding.
 However, once we’d started the pile, we realised that the ground was boulder clay, and therefore was unsuitable.
 Therefore, we needed to redesign a stormwater solution and redirect it to the natural water course.

-Mrs Hook was hugely pleased with her 4-bed development on Barn Farm.
+Mrs Hook was hugely pleased with her 4-bed development at his site in East Hatley, Cambridgeshire.
 It was a pleasure to help her with the job from start to finish, and we even lent her some of our advice and guidance on other aspects of the job beyond the piling and foundations.

 If you have a home improvement project planned but aren’t sure where to start, don’t worry – we’re always happy to help out clients who don’t have much experience or expertise in construction and foundations.
 Feel free to get in touch with us if you have a project to discuss, and we’ll take you through every step of the journey…